raul23/energy/books.rst

 ==============
 Non-technical texts
 -------------------
+* Atkins, P. W. (2010). `The laws of thermodynamics: a very short introduction`_.
+Oxford University Press.

+  * "Written by Peter Atkins, one of the world's leading authorities on thermodynamics, this powerful and compact introduction explains what these four laws are and how they work, using accessible language and virtually no mathematics" [LawsOfThermodynamics_Amazon]

 * Goldstein, M. & Inge F. (1993). `The Refrigerator and the Universe`_.
 Harvard University Press.

   * You can borrow it from `archive.org <https://archive.org/details/refrigeratoruniv0000gold>`_